Global Compact against Corruption. OECD Convention. ICC Anti-corruption Clause (4 ECTS, )

-Organizations that fight against corruption (the UN - Global Compact, Transparency International, World Economic Forum, or the International Chamber of Commerce) estimates that, globally, corruption could account for 5% of the global GDP (2.6 trillion dollars).
+Organizations that fight against corruption (the UN - Global Compact, Transparency International, World Economic Forum, or the International Chamber of Commerce) estimates that, globally, corruption could account for 5% of global GDP (2.6 trillion dollars).

-“Corruption undermines the democracy and rule of law.
+“Corruption undermines democracy and rule of law.

-It leads to the violation of the human rights.
+It leads to the violation of human rights.
 It erodes the public trust in the Government.
 Corruption can even kill.”
 Ban Ki-Moon, UN

 Former Secretary-General.